AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gps/traces.cfg`

-  Default configuration for the system traces.
+  Default configuration for system traces.
 These traces are used to analyze problems with GPS.
 By default, they are sent to the file :file:`$HOME/.gps/log.<pid>`.